nikku4211/Molasses/README.md

 After all that, just run `make` in the command line.
 If you see some alignment warnings, that's normal, and the game will still build.

+If you want to replace the model used in the demo, just put your model's `.obj` file (and `.mtl` file) in the `obj` subdirectory and replace the `.obj` file in the `makefile` with your own model's `.obj` file.
+Also feel free to change the scale number at the end if the model vertex scaling isn't to your liking.

 ## Licence
 This code is under the Boost Software Licence 1.0, a permissive licence.